DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 the user out.
 The *User* object that we obtained above also has an *access_token* property which can be used to authenticate to a web API.
 The *access_token* will be passed to the web API via the *Authorization* header with the *Bearer* scheme.
-Add this code to implement those three functions in our
+Add this code to implement those three functions in your
 application:

 ```js